rcl-coding/learn-csharp/verifiable-credentials/basic-coding-c#.md

 ## Evidence Requirements
 You must be able to provide one or more **C# applications** that cover the skill and knowledge requirements for this credential.

+## Github Classroom Assignments
+You will provided with a link to complete an assignment on GitHub classroom to achieve a credential.
+Follow these [instructions](./github-classroom) to complete and submit the assignment.